shirokumakur0/shirokumakur0.github.io/_pages/cv.md

 ======
 * Apr.
 2021 -- present: Ph.D. student, the University of Tokyo
   * Department of mathematical informatics
 * Mar.
-2021: M.Sc. in information science and technology, the University of Tokyo
+2021: Master in information science and technology, the University of Tokyo
   * Department of mathematical informatics
 * Mar.
-2019: B.Eng. in engineering, the University of Tokyo
+2019: Bachelor in engineering, the University of Tokyo
   * Department of mathematical engineering and information physics